New Mexico police investigate killing of 4 on Christmas Day

-A family of four lived in the house and stayed up late Tuesday to celebrate Christmas Eve, Varona told the television station.

-On Wednesday, Varona said relatives started to become worried that they had not heard from the family, so her mother and brother went to the home and discovered the bodies.
+Varona said relatives on Wednesday started to become worried because they had not heard from the family, so her mother and brother went to the home and discovered the bodies.

 “We just try to draw the strength from God, even though we don’t understand what’s going on,” Varona said.